oscarcapote/MMSBM-calculator/README.md

 - `lambda_items`: Intensity of nodes's priors

 ## `items`
-Section where you put the information of your items
+Section where you put the information of your items metadata file
 - `items_header`: Header of the items identification column
 - `L`: Numbers of items groups
 - `file`:Filename with items metadata's information